richardzcode/metrics/README.md

     }

 ######ConsoleListener
-An example of listener.
-Writes data to console.
+Listen to data and writes data to console.

+######HttpListener
+Listen to data and POST to another service.

 ##Usage